eclipse-volttron/volttron-dnp3-outstation/README.md

 1. Start the dnp3 outstation cli

-   Start the volttron-dnp3-outstation cli with `vdnp3_outstation --agent-identity <agent-id>`.
+   Start the volttron-dnp3-outstation cli.
 If you follow along this demo, the agent vip-identity should be "dnp3_outstation".

    ```shell